SoloDevNZ/hashnode/clgmc1fyx0050hgnve0jp99rl.md

 ![HDD](https://images.pexels.com/photos/33278/disc-reader-reading-arm-hard-drive.jpg?cs=srgb&dl=pexels-pixabay-33278.jpg&fm=jpg&w=640&h=427 align="left")

-Using an empty drive (or partition) to store my images has the following advantages:
+* Using an empty drive (or partition) to store my images has advantages.
+I can:

-    ** I can secure the images with a repeatable (think: CRON job), scheduled backup to another drive (or partition, or NAS, or the Cloud),
+    * Secure images with repeatable, scheduled backups,

-    ** I can rebuild the host system without losing my images,
+    * Rebuild the host system without losing images,

-    ** I can move the drive (or partition) to another system, and
+    * Move the drive (or partition) to another system,

-    ** I can improve reliability, performance, or capacity by:
+    * Improve reliability, performance, or capacity,

-        ** Enabling the cluster option, and
+        * Enable the cluster option, and/or

-        ** Including more drives.
+        * Include more drives.

 * On the `homelab` system, I use Gnome Disks to format an empty partition without installing a filesystem.

 * In a terminal, I list the installed devices, unmount an empty partition, and prepare the partition for use: